-Do you need help with a new or ongoing Worksafe claim in Victoria?
-If so our workers compensation lawyers acting in Melbourne and throughout the state can give you the advice you need with no obligation.
+Do you need help with a new or ongoing claim?
+If so our worker’s compensation lawyers acting in Melbourne and throughout the state can give you the advice you need with no obligation.

 - The average claim size for the fiscal year amounted to $77,741, however, this doesn’t include complex outstanding matters which could significantly increase the ACS.

 - In total 24 workers lost their lives in the state.

 - If you or a loved one has endured a physical or psychological injury in the workplace Millner and Knight can help.

 - Our statewide panel of expert workers compensation lawyers can help you with any type of claims including common law claims

 - All matters are handled according to strict conditional costs agremeents